 Then I handled a few of the shed antlers he has picked up and saw the big velvet bucks feeding in the alfalfa on August evenings.
 Tom told me that he would be interested in offering hunts for early season bowhunters, but he had never really marketed this option.
 And most of the bucks are still in velvet when the archery season opens the first Monday in September.
 Huge velvet whitetails in early September feeding patterns?
 Sign me up.
 It took me just a few moments to agree to be his first guinea pig; I would take an early September hunt and find out just how good the possibilities might be.

 For the fall season of 2016, I would hunt bears starting on the opener August 29, then turn to deer on opening day September 5.
-Turns out I shot a 500-pound black bear on opening day of bear season, so I had the rest of the week to scout for whitetails.
+Turns out I shot a 500-pound black bear on opening day of bear season (click here for the story and amazing pics!), so I had the rest of the week to scout for whitetails.

 And scout I did.
 I glassed fields in the early mornings, put out eight scouting cameras, and sat in box blinds overlooking Tom’s large hayfields.
 He has 1,600 acres, and I barely scratched the surface of the potential of this area for big bucks.
 Within a couple of days, I had identified three target bucks, two mature 10-pointers and one big 8-pointer with a bladed G-2 tine.
 I had also seen about 20 other up-and-coming bucks.